veranovus/go-online-game/README.md

 Classic "Rock Paper Scissor" game made in Golang using SDL2 and Golang networking module.

-> Version 0.13
+> Version 0.14

 ## Changelog

-- Password authentication
+- Host can close the server.
+- Ready status is persistent after the user quits and rejoins
+- Improved quiting for both user and client
+- Updated gnet version to latest

 ## Usage